xinhuang/xinhuang.github.com/_drafts/use-tbb-to-generate-dynamic-dependency-graph-for-computation.md

 nodes can only be placed on the heap so they will remain valid till the end of the computation.

-# 1 Task Per 1 Message VS. 1 Task Per N Messages
+# Message Aggregation

-Everything in TBB is nice and handy, except the `function_node` might not be the one you want: You are expecting a node will spawn only one task after receiving one message from each parents, not spawn one task per message received from any parent.
+Everything in TBB is find and dandy, except the `function_node` might not be the one you expect: You are expecting a node to spawn only one task after receiving one message from each parents, not spawn one task per message received from any parent.
-The node needs to wait all its parents to finish processing their message first.
+The node needs to wait for all its parents to finish processing their message first.

-There is a `join_node` looks interesting, but after a closer look, it's still not the expected one: the message type is of a fixed empty class `continue_msg`.
-There is no way to pass any extra information through the `join_node`.
+There is a `join_node` looks to be an interesting candidate to solve this, but on inspection it's still not the expected one: the message type is of a fixed empty class `continue_msg`, and there is no way to pass any extra information through the `join_node`.

-Also all other node type cannot meet this requirement.
-How to solve this problem?
+We see that actually no node type can pass extra information while waiting for all its parents at the same time.
+How to resolve this problem?

 # Pipeline

-TBB provides another pattern called [Pipeline].
+TBB provides another pattern called [pipeline].
 It simulates an assembly line which contains several processing stages.
-Only after one stage finishes its work, can the next stage start.
-Different stages can be running at same time.
+Only after a stage finishes its work, can the next stage start.
+Each stage can process independent input concurrently.

 One constraint of `tbb::parallel_pipeline` is that TBB doesn't support [non-linear pipelines].
 This may seem to reduce the parallelism, however it only affects the latency since all of the stages can always be processed in parallel.

-Because of this, the graph should be sorted before it can be expressed in a linear pipeline.
+To express a complex pipeline as a linear one, sort the stages.

-However there is one limitation: If before the message can be passed to a child node, we need to collect all messages coming from parents.
+However there is still a limitation of pipeline: Before a message can be passed to a child node, we need to aggregate all messages from its parents.
 Pipeline cannot deal with this situation.

 # Merge Node

-To solve the "1 task per N messages" problem, all messages from parents need to be merged into one, then passed onto the child `function_node`.
+To solve the "1 task per N messages" problem, all parents' messages shoudl to be merged into one, then passed onto the child `function_node`.
 The general idea is like this:

 > `join_node<tuple<msg_t...>>`   =>   `function_node<msg_t, msg_t>`

-From the interface we can tell `join_node` is lightweight and what it does is only put all the input from its parents into a `tuple` and passed to downstream.
+From the interface we can tell `join_node` is lightweight that only gathers the input from its parents into a `tuple` then passes the tuple to downstream.
 If we chain the `join_node` with a `function_node`, there should be little cost.

 But here comes another problem: How to store these nodes of different types.
-The `join_node`s which join different number of nodes are of different types.
 The entire graph is created dynamically, and all nodes need to be kept alive before computation finishes.
 Take below topology for example: